 Learning how to liberate yourself from the frenzied treadmill of the head is far from easy – it requires a skill set that is not readily available, and defies our culture’s messaging and conditioning.
 On the most personal level the process may feel as monumental as the dismantling of the Berlin Wall, because it threatens to change everything: old, stuck pieces of yourself topple and make room for a newness of breath and ease and clarity, and a dangerous awakening to the deep, true passion and calling of your life.
 Opening to the world you find not obstacles, but guidance; not indifferent geography, but companionship; not resources, but a living web that shares your own ancestral origins in star matter.

 We cannot align with the body’s subtle genius by adopting new ideas about ‘how to be’.
-In fact, to be directed by ideas, however progressive, is to be ruled by the head.
+In fact, to be directed by ideas, however progressive they may be, is to be ruled by the head.
 What is needed is a new experience that will put us in touch with our being so that it can speak to us about all that is.
 We need practices that will help us beyond ‘listening to the body’ and instead enable us to listen to the world through the body.
 The task is not to make the body do new things that are good for us, but to surrender the tyrant’s place in the head and yield to our embodied wisdom – which belongs to the world as much as to us, and knows the whole so intimately that it recognizes its steadfast, unseen gaze in each individual pebble, star and blade of grass.

-You can practice the Elevator Shaft exercise virtually anywhere and at any time: in a grocery store or a boardroom, while partying with friends or lying alone in bed.
+You can practice the Elevator exercise virtually anywhere and at any time: in a grocery store or a boardroom, while partying with friends or lying alone in bed.
 Practicing it helps not only you, but those around you too.
 The influence of anyone who is grounded – clear and present in their body – spreads out gently and slowly, like ripples in a pond.
 By returning to your own center, you help others do the same.
 You also come to understand that only in feeling the present as a whole can you be ushered into your own wholeness.
 It is an understanding that promotes compassion, responsibility, and the instinct to nurture.
 It is an understanding the world desperately needs.
 Let the revolution begin.

 © 2012 Philip Shepherd All Rights Reserved